solita/solita.github.com/_posts/2020-03-02-reduce-boilerplate-with-records.md

 - equals() and hashCode()
 - toString()

-Previously IDEs and annotation based code generation have helped us generate these members.
+Previously IDEs and annotation-based code generation have helped us generate these members.
 Although records are not a complete replacement for code generation tools,  it's very nice to have this support built into the language.

 # Example app with records and Gson